 - Salted Butter: I prefer salted butter because it has more flavor in my opinion but feel free to use unsalted and increase the amount of salt.
 I use it in my easter cookie cake as well!

 - Almond extract: A little goes a long way, I liked ¼ teaspoon of almond extract in these chocolate chip cookies with strawberries, it made the berry flavor pop!
-My blueberry muffins have a hint of almond as well!

 - Brown sugar: I prefer dark brown sugar for its higher molasses content, which adds richness and depth.